 Because PredatorAlerts.co is hosted internationally, legal remedies may be difficult to secure and enforce.
 For example, a U.S. issued court order mandating the removal of a post or content may be ignored or not honored by a website under Russian legal jurisdiction.

-Finally, PredatorAlerts.co is even incognito in the way that they transact and accept donations for content removals.
+Finally, PredatorAlerts.co is even incognito in the way that they transact and accept donations to get content removed.
 They only accept Bitcoin.
 This separates them from easily identifiable personal information associated with bank accounts, exchange services, and online cash applications.

 Minc Law Shaming Website Tip: If you created a profile on SeekingArrangement.com in the past, we recommend searching for your name and telephone number on PredatorAlerts.co.
 In 2018, SeekingArrangement.com filed a lawsuit against the site owners of PredatorsAlerts for allegedly stealing information from their website to subsequently post on PredatorsAlerts and extort victims for money.